 As these preparations were being made in the UK, other efforts were materialising in the northern USSR under the direction of Rear Admiral E. R. Archer.
 RAF ground crews and photographic experts had been transported there in the escort carrier Chaser at the end of February, and early in March one Consolidated Catalina flying boat and three Supermarine Spitfire photo-reconnaissance aircraft reached Vaenga.
 On 12/13 March the reconnaissance aircraft photographed Tirpitz's anchorage and defences for delivery by Catalina to the UK.
 A watch was maintained over Tirpitz during the following fortnight, but nothing which might adversely affect the proposed attack was spotted.
 The reconnaissance flights were noted by the Germans, however, and though they appreciated that this might indicate an imminent attack, they remained confident in the capability of their defence measures as currently constituted.

 In order to provide strong cover for the JW.58 outbound convoy Fraser, flying his flag in the battleship Duke of York, took part of Moore’s force under his command during the first stage of the voyage to Norwegian waters.
-This Force 1 comprised the battleships Duke of York and Anson, fleet carrier Victorious, light cruiser Belfast, and destroyers Onslaught, Javelin, Canadian Algonquin and Sioux, and Free Polish Piorun, and from the Færoe islands group the 2nd Escort Group comprising the destroyers Milne, Meteor, Matchless, Marne, Ursa and Undaunted.
-Force 2 was to rendezvous with Force 1 some 290 miles (465 km) to the north-west of the Altafjord on the evening of 3 April and comprised, under Bisset’s command, the fleet carrier Furious, escort carriers Searcher, Emperor, Pursuer and Fencer, light cruiser Jamaica and Sheffield, light anti-aircraft cruisers Bellona and Royalist, and destroyers Virago, Verulam, Vigilant, Swift and Wakeful.
+This Force 1 comprised the battleships Duke of York and Anson, the fleet carrier Victorious, the light cruiser Belfast, and the destroyers Onslaught, Javelin, Canadian Algonquin and Sioux, and Free Polish Piorun, and from the Færoe islands group the 2nd Escort Group comprising the destroyers Milne, Meteor, Matchless, Marne, Ursa and Undaunted.
+Force 2 was to rendezvous with Force 1 some 290 miles (465 km) to the north-west of the Altafjord on the evening of 3 April and comprised, under Bisset’s command, the fleet carrier Furious, the escort carriers Searcher, Emperor, Pursuer and Fencer, the light cruisers Jamaica and Sheffield, the light anti-aircraft cruisers Bellona and Royalist, and the destroyers Virago, Verulam, Vigilant, Swift and Wakeful.

 It was Fraser’s plan then to return home, leaving Moore to carry out the attack.
 Fraser’s Force 1 departed Scapa Flow in the Orkney islands group early on 30 March, and Bisset, in the cruiser Royalist, departed with Force 2 during the evening of the same day.
 After passing through a position off the Færoe islands group, the two forces steered to the north-east.
 It soon became apparent to Fraser that the JW.55 convoy’s close escort was giving a very good account of itself against the efforts of German aircraft and U-boats, and that a sortie by Tirpitz was improbable.
 In view of this, and of the unusually favourable weather, early on 1 April he decided that Force 1 was no longer needed to cover the convoy, and that he could advance the attack on the battleship by 24 hours.
 The necessary adjustments were made to the rendezvous, but required the escort carriers to steam at their maximum speed of 17 kt.